VincentFaust/willowsspoon/README.md

 16. Click on add container and choose the image we made and pushed up to ECR by copying and pasting the image's URI.

 17. That's it!
-The good news is we only had to do the ECS part once.
+The good news is we only have to do the ECS part once.

 ## Running Airflow Locally

 1. We're running airflow locally with docker, check the dockerfile under orchestration.

-Note: At the time of this project, snowflake and dbt had a version compatability issue, thus the workaround you see.
+* Note: At the time of this project, snowflake and dbt had a version compatability issue, thus the workaround you see.

 2. Build the image with `docker build -t <your_image_name:version>`

 3. Create a folder locally that you want docker to map too.
 In my case, I've called mine "airflow".
 Additionally, within the folder create another folder called "dags".

-3. Run the container `docker run -p 8080:8080 -v /$(pwd):/opt/airflow <your_image_name:version>
+3. Run the container `docker run -p 8080:8080 -v /$(pwd):/opt/airflow <your_image_name:version>`

 4. Enter in your browser `localhost:8080` to access to the airflow UI.